mccbc/notes/reviewer_comments.md

 3. End of Section 3.1: Please summarize the intuition gained here, e.g. requiring more spatial terms than time terms is a result of the diffusion (Brownian motion / heat equation) behavior?

     - **The sentence has been rephrased to more clearly state that the Pnm terms converge slowly in both n and m.
 A reference has been added to where this is discussed most clearly in the text, which is the paragraph describing Figure 9.
 It is mentioned there that additional spatial terms improve the accuracy of the solutions in the line core.
-Additional frequency modes reduce the "noise" or "ringing" in the solution due to more perfect cancellations with lower-order terms.** **[TODO: Is there a physical reason for this, as the reviewer mentioned?]**
+Additional frequency modes reduce the "noise" or "ringing" in the solution due to more perfect cancellations with lower-order terms.**
+    - **A sentence has been added discussing the physical intuition of the modes.
+The intensity rapidly falls off at the surface, so if you do not have sufficient spatial resolution you will not be able to resolve this falloff accurately.
+This is why you need many n terms.
+For the m terms, you have a very steeply falling function in the line wings and you're trying to resolve it with a Fourier sum.
+The further out you want to go, the more terms you need.**

 4. Before equation 42: "hone in on the eigenvalue" Can you be more specific, e.g. do you use a bisection method?
 Is convergence robust/predictable, e.g. if you take too large of a window then you have two resonance values?
 Also, do you mean "gamma_nm can be calculated by linear interpolation from" or is it something else?